JHiltbrand/HCAL_Trigger_Study/README.md

 ### Making an Event Map

-When we produce the ntuple files using the no pileup and out-of-time pileup DIGI-RAW files, although all the same events are present in each, the events are not necessarily in the same order.
+When we produce ntuple files using no pileup and out-of-time pileup DIGI-RAW files (for weights extraction), although all the same events are present in each, the events are not necessarily in the same order.
 To help speedup looping over the events tree while extracting weights, one needs to generate an event map that maps an event record in the OOT PU file to the same event record in the NOPU file.
 This is done by running `makeEventMap.py`.
 A call such as:

 ```
 python makeEventMap.py --oot